wuziyueemory/twostageSL/README.md

 boolean for two stage superlearner or standard superlearner, distribution at two stages and number of folds for cross-validation.
-The package incldues all the prediction algorithms from package `SuperLearner` and also includes additional prediction algorithms from package `slcost` that specifically used at stage 2 to deal with heavily skewed data.
+The package incldues all the prediction algorithms from package `SuperLearner` and also includes additional prediction algorithms that specifically used at stage 2 to deal with heavily skewed data.

 Generate the library and run the two stage super learner